ArduCustom/arducustom.github.io/v/dev/ArduPlane/ParametersLatex.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is the speed below which the quad motors will provide stability and lift assistance in fixed wing modes\.
-Zero means no assistance except during transition
+Zero means no assistance except during transition\.
+Note that if this is set to zero then other Q\_ASSIST features are also disabled\.
+A higher value will lead to more false positives which can waste battery\.
+A lower value will result in less false positive\, but will result in assistance taking longer to trigger\.
+If unsure then set to 3 m\/s below the minimum airspeed you will fly at\.
+If you don\'t have an airspeed sensor then use 5 m\/s below the minimum airspeed you fly at\.
+If you want to disable the arming check Q\_ASSIST\_SPEED then set to \-1\.

 +-----------+---------+-------------------+